-On a resort holiday, you can comfortably discover the most beautiful aspects of Turkey.
+On a resort holiday, you can comfortably discover the most beautiful aspects of Türkiye.
 You’re surrounded by Turkish hospitality and can enjoy life all year round in a pleasant climate.

 1. Cultural diversity

-Where East meets West is where your dream ROBINSON CLUB holiday in Turkey is found.
-Arabian flair, the breathtaking Turkish Riviera or Turkish Aegean coast at your feet and the scent of pine trees in the air – welcome to Turkey!
+Where East meets West is where your dream ROBINSON holiday in Türkiye is found.
+Arabian flair, the breathtaking Turkish Riviera or Turkish Aegean coast at your feet and the scent of pine trees in the air – welcome to Türkiye!

 2. Service & Hospitality

-When you book your resort holiday in Turkey with ROBINSON, our bus transfer takes you straight to your resort.
-Just step off the bus, breathe in the air, and the ROBINS will be there to give you a warm welcome.
-If you ever want a change of scenery and see the country from its most beautiful side, a ROBINSON holiday in Turkey is the perfect time to do it.
+Just step off the bus or car, breathe in the air, and the ROBINS will be there to give you a warm welcome.
+If you ever want a change of scenery and see the country from its most beautiful side, a ROBINSON holiday in Türkiye is the perfect time to do it.

 3. Nature & excursions